-There are just as many students who walk through each day on campus emotionally fragile, inexperienced, and heavily impacted by life’s stressors.
+Just as many students walk through each day on campus emotionally fragile, inexperienced, and heavily impacted by life’s stressors.
 Not having enough time to do everything leaves them feeling exhausted, impaired with anxiety, and unable to push forward.
-There is no internal regulation device and there is minimal emotional and mental resources to cope.
+There is no internal regulation device and minimal emotional and mental resources to cope.

-With these students, accepting stress as normal is as difficult as asking for help, seeking professional guidance, or using available resources.
+With these students, accepting stress, as usual, is as complex as asking for help, seeking professional guidance, or using available resources.
 Daily stressors become most challenging and often paralyzing.
 The unfortunate result of not being unable to regulate stress appropriately is that the stress can turn into anxiety, two very different things.

-To be clear, anxiety means: sleeping through classes, isolating, skipping meals, lacking proper personal hygiene, experiencing panic, using substances and food to self-soothe, experiencing sleep disturbances that affect mood and performance.
-As anxiety manifests differently in everyone, it prevents the movement and motion needed to get through four years of college.
+To be clear, anxiety means: sleeping through classes, isolating, skipping meals, lacking proper personal hygiene, experiencing panic, using substances and food to self-soothe, and experiencing sleep disturbances that affect mood and performance.
+As anxiety manifests differently in everyone, it prevents the movement and motion needed to get through four college years.

-During true anxiety, the prefrontal cortex is put on hold while the emotional brain dominates, so logical thinking is halted.
-Negative, irrational thoughts prevent the needed action to persevere.
-If you are unable to break this thinking with “mind training” exercises, your physical and emotional feelings surface and can become unmanageable.
+During actual anxiety, the prefrontal cortex is put on hold while the emotional brain dominates, so logical thinking is halted.
+Negative, irrational thoughts prevent the needed action from persevering.
+If you cannot break this thinking with “mind training” exercises, your physical and emotional feelings surface and can become unmanageable.

-From this discussion with college students, it was obvious that the ability to accept stress as a normal part of college life helps manage and regulate the impact of it.
-The students who are better at handling demands of daily life had the foresight to not only expect stress, but to weave it into their psyche.
-If there were negative thought processes these students were able to interrupt them and channel their energies into actions: participating, volunteering, exercising, socializing, and persevering.
+From this discussion with college students, it is evident that the ability to accept stress as a regular part of college life helps manage and regulate its impact of it.
+The students who are better at handling the demands of daily life had the foresight to not only expect stress but to weave it into their psyche.
+If there were negative thought processes, these students were able to interrupt them and channel their energies into actions: participating, volunteering, exercising, socializing, and persevering.

 This is insightful knowledge that college kids need to know.
-Being emotionally and mentally ready to accept stress as normal, eliminating the fears and being prepared to protect one’s self from stresses’ negative influences will determine if stress makes or breaks a person.
+Being emotionally and mentally ready to accept stress as usual, eliminating fears, and being prepared to protect oneself from stress’s negative influences will determine if stress makes or breaks a person.